Def Leppard’s High ‘n’ Dry album was released in the U.S. on January 11, 1981. (The UK release date was January 6, 1981.)

-So revisiting the magic created during that earlier era isn’t possible minus the input and immense contributions of Steve Clark and Pete Willis.
+Revisiting the magic created during the band’s earlier era isn’t possible without the input and immense contributions of original members Steve Clark and Pete Willis.

 But that’s okay.
 Best to savor the album for what it is…and was, and leave it at that.

 The band still includes songs from High ‘n’ Dry when touring, yet some more than others.

 “Bringin’ On the Heartbreak” is usually a given, and over the years songs like “Let It Go,” “Another Hit and Run,” and “High ‘n’ Dry (Saturday Night)” have made it onto their setlist.

 Even “Switch 625” has remained a staple in recent years, though performing Steve Clark‘s epic without Steve himself just isn’t the same.

 Many fans consider “Bringin’ On the Heartbreak” High ‘n’ Dry‘s one and only standout track — it’s also the only song from the album that made it onto the band’s first greatest hits release, Vault — but that would be doing the album a disservice, as there’s so much more to it.

 Ultimately, it peaked at #38 on Billboard‘s Top 200 Albums chart and ended up reaching double platinum — a far cry from the albums that followed it.
 Yet make no mistake, it paved the way.